Electrical and Computer Engineering

 Prerequisites: ELEN 332 and admission to an engineering major within the College of Engineering and Polymer Science.
 Pre/Corequisite: ELEN 350 or ELEN 353.
 Nonelectrical to electrical energy conversions and vice versa: thermal, chemical, solar.
 Fundamentals of electromechanical energy conversion.
 Principles of operation of transformers, commutator machines, induction and synchronous machines.
 (Formerly 4400:381)

-ELEN:401 Senior Design Project I - Electrical Engineering (3 Credits)
+ELEN 401 Senior Design Project I - Electrical Engineering (2 Units)

-Prerequisites: ELEN 309, senior standing, admission to an engineering major within the College of Engineering and Polymer Science, and ELEN 341, [ELEN 354 or ELEN 350], ELEN 361, ELEN 371, and ELEN 381 with a combined average grade of 2.0 or higher.
+Prerequisites: ELEN 309, senior standing, admission to an engineering major within the College of Engineering and Polymer Science, and [ELEN 341, [ELEN 350 or ELEN 354], [ELEN 362 or ELEN 361], [ELEN 370 or ELEN 371], and [ELEN 380 or ELEN 381] all with a grade of C or better].
 Design and preparation phase of an engineering team project.
 System specification, design, and simulations; ordering of components; subsystem implementations.
 Requires project presentations and report.
 (Formerly 4400:401)

-ELEN:402 Senior Design Project II - Electrical Engineering (3 Credits)
+ELEN 402 Senior Design Project II - Electrical Engineering (3 Units)

 Prerequisite: ELEN 401 and admission to an engineering major within the College of Engineering and Polymer Science.
 Implementation and evaluation phases of an engineering design project.
 Requires a project presentation and report.
 (Formerly 4400:402)